mtkell/mkdocs/open-cmmc-stack/docs/00_preface/index.md

 ## 📦 Guide Format

-This guide is structured across **12 implementation chapters** and **2 appendices**, each representing a functional block of a secure system:
+This guide is structured across **21 technical and strategic sections** with **appendices** and **automation support**, each representing a key stage of deployment, governance, or assessment readiness.

-- Each section includes:
+Each section includes:

-  - Technical setup (infra, config, scripts)
+- Infrastructure-as-code implementation
-  - CMMC control mapping
+- CMMC control mappings
-  - Operational best practices
+- Operational guidance
-  - Audit preparation guidance
+- Audit artifacts and documentation templates

 ---